rbuurma/vic-sem-2019/week10.md

   + Banerjee discusses the lateral sense of the Victorian in the context of Indian literature.
 Do we have anything to say about British literature through this lens?
 + What do we make of the "language of excess" as compensation for a need for loyalty?
 + Sensation novels as morality stories
+  + Drawing on Joshi, I am struck by the argument that "the radical themes in Reynolds's novels putatively resonated further with the movement for internal social reform that had been sweeping India" (82).

 ## Other criticism readings